 Every family possesses different strengths and enters the healing process at a different place.
 That’s why your family’s intervention plan will be customized based on comprehensive assessments.

-Our Mental Health Professionals (MHPs) are trained in multiple approaches and evidence-based treatment models, including an array of cognitive and behavioral interventions, as well as acceptance and mindfulness-based strategies.
+Our Licensed Mental Health Providers (MHPs) are trained in multiple approaches and evidence-based treatment models, including an array of cognitive and behavioral interventions, as well as acceptance and mindfulness-based strategies.

 A Trauma-Informed Approach.